eisgroup/ui-render/docs/overview.md

 Like the modular approach to data architecture, CSS styling is done in similar fashion.
 There is a very strong emphasis on re-use by separating CSS styles into individual components that can be composed together to create complex views.

-All CSS files for the web build are inside the `src/web/style` folder, with the root file `src/web/style/_all.less`.
-Please check all the comments inside `src/web/style/_variables.less` for conventions we use.
+All CSS files for the web build are inside the [style](../repos/web/style) folder, with the root file [_all.less](../repos/web/style/_all.less).
+Please check all the comments inside [_variables.less](../repos/web/style/_variables.less) for conventions we use.

 You should see clear separation of concerns when it comes to styling generic vs app-specific components.

-For example, common components like modals (`src/web/style/modal.less`) and layouts (`src/web/style/_layout.less`), which are almost identical in many projects, do not have any app specific styling.
+For example, common components like [modal](../repos/web/style/modal.less) and [layouts](../repos/web/style/_layout.less), which are almost identical in many projects, do not have any app specific styling.
-These common styling are re-used and composed together to create app-specific styling for the menu (`src/web/style/menu.less`) with the use of LESS [:extend()](http://lesscss.org/features/#extend-feature-use-cases-for-extend) keyword.
+These common styling are re-used and composed together to create app-specific styling for the [menu](../repos/web/style/menu.less) with the use of LESS [:extend()](http://lesscss.org/features/#extend-feature-use-cases-for-extend) keyword.

 These way we can easily copy-paste tested and proven to be cross-browser compatible components like modals without wasting weeks of development time.